mangodairy/devsite/_Kubernetes/WalkingThroughThePodsPart2.md

 In the event, the first line talks about pod scheduling.
 * It used the 'default scheduler to schedule the pod.
 We discussed [scheduler](https://www.rajith.in/Kubernetes/KubernetesPart2/#control-plane-components--master-node-) in our first series, **control plane components.**
 * It says it assigned to node-3.
-How do verify?
+How do we verify?
 Yes, we knew that.
 {: style="text-align: justify;"}
 ```yaml
 rajith@k8s-master:~$ kubectl get pod  -o wide